Published On: November 14, 2020

 SO WHAT DOES A WEBSITE COST?

 This is important… and let’s just get this out of the way… you need a website.
 Period.
-As a business, your website is and should be your #1 advertisement tool.
+As a business, your website is and should be your #1 sales and advertisement tool.
 If you are taking this lightly then you are already not taking your business very seriously.
 It’s better to have no website than to have something bad presented to the world.
 You truly cannot imagine the bad perceptions and lost business that is occurring by having a bad website design and bad internet marketing.
 You can research articles we have posted or by reviewing Gartner and Forrester Research reports.

 A business website should be a great website with a clear, crisp easy to navigate design and branding, with superb usability and functionality.
 Furthermore, YOU need to be able to easily update and scale that website.
 It doesn’t matter if you are a national corporate brand, a smaller brick and mortar with ‘plenty of business’, a brick and mortar with only local business, or an ice cream shop… you still need a website!